 FortiClient 6.0.0 introduces expanded platform coverage to include Linux support.
 FortiClient Linux 6.0.0 supports Fabric Agent, Vulnerability Detection, Anti-Malware and Sandbox Threat Intelligence (no file submission).
 You can centrally manage FortiClient (Linux) using EMS.
-Note that the FortiClient 6.0.0 Administration Guide is mainly written for FortiClient (Windows).
+The FortiClient 6.0.0 Administration Guide is mainly written for FortiClient (Windows).
 Not all features described are available for FortiClient (Linux).

-Note FortiClient supports standalone SSL VPN for Linux with the standalone SSL VPN client.
-This feature is not part of FortiClient (Linux) 6.0.5.
-See Standalone SSL VPN client on page 116.
+FortiClient supports standalone SSL VPN for Linux with the standalone SSL VPN client.
+This feature is not part of FortiClient (Linux) 6.0.10.
+See Standalone SSL VPN client on page 118.